 Here are some of the high spots.
 Rumania was one of the tightest policed and tightest frontier-protected countries in Europe.
-Our idiotic plan was to dash out of Rumania between the lines of the retreating Russians and the advancing Austrians, be captured by the rear guard Russians, and then join forces with them.
-Our first necessity was to get a unique permit from Panaitescu, Chief of the Rumanian Secret Service, to pass back and forth across the northern frontier at will.
-The Prime Minister, the gifted Jonescu, fixed us up in this respect with the Secret Service.
+Our idiotic plan was to dash out of Rumania between the lines of the retreating Ruscompassion in our hearts for any Americans who might be in Czernowitz.
+Our intellects told us there were none, but we stuck to our hearts.